rachel-s123/social-intelligence-dashboard/reports/wri/norway.md

 - Recommendation: The capacity for extended journeys, often across continents or vast landscapes, is a key draw for adventure riders.
 This encompasses factors like comfort, fuel range, and the overall robustness required for multi-day and multi-week expeditions.

 Manageability/Weight:
 - Insight: There is an unmet demand for lighter, more nimble machines that are less focused on long-distance touring and more on raw adventure.
-The KTM 890 Adventure R is often cited for its lighter weight, and the R1300 GS is noted for its improved manageability, highlighting the importance of ease of handling both on and off-road.
+The KTM 890 Adventure R is often cited for its lighter weight, and the R 1300 GS is noted for its improved manageability, highlighting the importance of ease of handling both on and off-road.
 - Recommendation: Riders increasingly prioritize a motorcycle that is easy to handle, especially in challenging off-road scenarios.
 Lighter weight contributes significantly to agility, maneuverability, and overall rider confidence when tackling technical terrain.

 Technology & Features: